-Plastocene Swimwear Line—a line of women’s swimsuits that intends to intervene in the problematic clothing and fashion swimsuit industry on multiple levels.
+Plastocene Swimwear Line is a line of women’s swimsuits that intends to intervene in the problematic dimensions of the clothing and fashion swimsuit industry on multiple levels.
 The pieces use the body as a billboard for the destructive activities we participate in that are exacerbating exploitation of the planet and of labor—the fast fashion and textile industry being major culprits alongside extraction industries and single-use plastic producers and consumers.
 Photos of ocean trash and pollution strategically grace one-piece swimsuits so the image itself becomes the design element.
 Made with Repreve swimwear fabric (which is made using recycled plastic bottles) and locally printed and fabricated, the suits are a tiny affront to industry practices and a sort of call to action.